ErpNetDocs/tech/modules/logistics/wms/how-to/setup-warehouse/enter_quntity_of_one_pce.md

-# Enter quntity of one pce.md
+# Enter quntity of one pce

 You can decide what the behavior is when entering a barcode.
 When scanning a barcode - you can directly enter 1 pce without going through the quantity screen.